 This starts Notepad with the elevated privileges necessary to open, modify, and save the hosts file.
 Note that in Notepad's Open dialog, you must use the All Files filter to see the hosts file.

 When you open the hosts file, you should see an entry that resembles the following line:

-To create a new mapping for your domain, add a line to the file as follows:
+To create a new mapping for your domain, add the following line to the file: